Dublin

 The Asylum Act refers to the criteria enshrined in the Dublin III Regulation for determining the responsible Member State.[2]
 According to the information available, no additional formal guidelines regarding the practical implementation of such criteria are in place.

 Empirical evidence of the implementation of the Dublin criteria pertaining to family unity is scarce given the usually limited number of incoming or outgoing requests pursuant to responsibility criteria provided in Articles 8-11 of the Regulation.
-According to the information provided by AIMA, in 2024, there were 10 incoming ‘take charge’ and no outgoing requests under Articles 8-11.
+According to the information provided by AIMA, in 2025, there were 14 incoming ‘take charge’ and 1 outgoing requests under Articles 8-11.

 CPR is not aware of relevant recent specific indications regarding the application of the remaining family unit criteria.

-According to the information provided by AIMA the grounds of rejection of outgoing take charge/take back requests by other Member States (61 in 2024) are not systematised.
+According to the information provided by AIMA, the grounds of rejection of outgoing take charge/take back requests by other Member States (126 in 2025) are not systematised.
 Nevertheless, the Agency reported that most rejections are due to factors such as the transfer of responsibility to another Member State, or questions regarding cessation of responsibility due to lack of knowledge of the applicant’s whereabouts for certain periods of time.

 The discretionary clauses